BITSS-OPA/opa-deworming/code/05_final_opa.md

 Evidence from previous mass deworming interventions has demonstrated to be a highly effective public health policy.
 Here we provide a policy analysis that compares benefits and costs of deworming across different settings, allowing for the translation of research findings into different policy-relevant scenarios.

-The goals of this analysis are three.
+The goals of this OPA are three.
 First, to increase the transparency and reproducibility behind existing policy analyses on the costs and benefits of mass deworming programs.
 Second, to update this policy analyses with input from stakeholders closely involved in policy making around deworming.
 And third, to illustrate how an open policy analysis framework can be implemented in practice.

 The Cost Benefit Analysis (CBA) of deworming is computed using three different approaches:

-  1. Reproducing the original CBA produced by @baird2016worms, which estimates the net present value of a Kenya school-based deworming program after a 10 year follow-up for four types of policy estimates.
+  1. Reproducing the original CBA produced by @baird2016worms, which estimates the net present value of a Kenya school-based deworming program after a 10 year follow-up for four different policy estimates.
   2. Reproducing an updated version of such analysis on the same intervention but with additional follow-up data [@klps4].
-  3. Producing a third approach that, building from the previous two approaches,  that focuses on one specific policy estimate, and allows for results to vary depending on key characteristics of current settings where deworming policies are being implemented.
-This new approach was develop in consulation with a key stakeholder in this area, the non-governmental organization (NGO) Evidence Action (EA)[^1].
+  3. Producing a new analysis that, building from the previous two approaches, focuses on one specific policy estimate, and allows for results to vary depending on key characteristics of current settings where deworming policies are being implemented.
+This new approach was developed in consultation with a key stakeholder in this area, the non-governmental organization (NGO) Evidence Action (EA)[^1].

 # Methodology